MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailContact.md

 ```

 ### -DisplayName
-!!!
-Exchange Server 2010, Exchange Server 2013

-The DisplayName parameter specifies the name displayed in Microsoft Outlook for the mail contact.

-!!!
-Exchange Server 2016, Exchange Online, Exchange Online Protection

 The DisplayName parameter specifies the display name of the mail contact.
 The display name is visible in the Exchange admin center and in address lists.
 The maximum length is 256 characters.
 If the value contains spaces, enclose the value in quotation marks (").

 If you don't use the DisplayName parameter, the value of the Name parameter is used for the display name.

 ```yaml
 Type: String